Ketel Marte Player Props: Diamondbacks vs. Rays

 Ketel Marte At The Plate

+- Marte has an OPS of .901, fueled by an OBP of .374 to go with a slugging percentage of .526.
+All three of those stats rank first among Arizona hitters this season.

-- Among qualifying hitters in MLB action, he ranks 13th in batting average, 17th in on-base percentage, and 13th in slugging.
+- Among the qualified hitters in MLB action, he ranks 13th in batting average, 16th in on-base percentage, and 11th in slugging.

-- Marte enters this game on a four-game hitting streak.
-In his last games, he's hitting .316 with three homers.
+- Marte will look to extend his five-game hitting streak.
+He's batting .350 with four homers over the course of his last games.

-- In 19.4% of his games this year, he has hit a home run, and 4.3% of his trips to the plate.
+- He has hit a home run in 15 games this season (20.5%), leaving the park in 4.6% of his plate appearances.

-- In 27 games this year (37.5%), Marte has picked up an RBI, and in 12 of those games (16.7%) he had more than one.
-He has also driven home three or more of his team's runs in three contests.
+- Marte has had an RBI in 28 games this season (38.4%), including 12 multi-RBI outings (16.4%).
+He has also driven in three or more of his team's runs in three contests.

-- He has scored in 42 games this year, with multiple runs 13 times.
+- He has scored in 43 of 73 games this year, and more than once 14 times.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.